sumnerbailey/comp4600_finalproject/README.md

 !pip install tensorflow==1.13.1

 Other than that I just followed the instructions in the .ipynb file.
+Everything ran through Google Collab without any issue.
+Simply pressing the run button on each cell compiled and ran the code.